NSHipster/articles/2014-07-21-xctestcase.md

 }
 ```

-The test output shows the average execution time for the measured block as well as individual run times and standard deviation:
+The measured block is executed ten times and the test output shows the average execution time as well as individual run times and standard deviation:

 ```
 Test Case '-[_Tests testDateFormatterPerformance]' started.